likeanowl/Paper/Notes/general/slick.md

 - Typesafe queries
 - Interacts with DB only when required

 Despite using objects, it is not ORM.
-Slick allows to execute SQL requests explicitly.
+Slick allows to execute SQL queries explicitly.
 Slick supports different relational DBs.

 #### Addition to project